Multi-time quantum process tomography on a superconducting qubit: Appendix: Device characteristics, errors and simulation

 where $\omega_{1,2}$ are the resonance frequencies of the system and memory qubit, respectively, and $\sigma_{+,-}$ are the creation and annihilation operators, respectively.
 Then the free evolution of system-memory (the environment) is expressed as $U =e^{-iHt}$, where $t$ is the time of the evolution.

-To write the process matrix for our system, we start with writing the terms: the initial state of the environment $\rho^{E_1}$, the channel $T_1^{A_OE_1^TB_IE2}$ and the second channel $T_2^{B_OE_2^TC_IE_3}$ (see Fig \ref{fig:process_syst}), where the superscript $T$ on a system denotes partial transposition for that system.
+To write the process matrix for our system, we start with writing the terms: the initial state of the environment $\rho^{E_1}$, the channel $T_1^{A_OE_1^TB_IE2}$ and the second channel $T_2^{B_OE_2^TC_IE_3}$ (see Fig \ref{fig:process_syst}), where the superscript $T$ denotes partial transposition.
 To obtain the process matrix, we combine the terms with the link product and trace out all the environment systems

 where $\rho^{E_1} = \ket{0}$ because all qubits on the chip are initialised to the ground state, $T_1^{A_OE_1B_IE2} = [[U]]^{A_OE_1B_IE2}$ and $T_2^{B_OE_2^TC_IE_3} = [[U]]^{B_OE_2C_IE_3}$, and $[[U]]$ is the Choi form of $U$, without the partial transposition.